aws-solutions-library-samples/guidance-for-deduplicating-syndicated-data-on-aws/source/README.md

 ## 02. SearchContentStack Deployment - *Main* account only

-* EXPRINCIPALS: Contains a comma separated list of *Principals* in other AWS accounts (not the *Main* account) that will be authorized to push data into the system using `OpenSearchDataload` lambda deployed with the *DataloadStack*.
-Note that only the AWS account number changes in this list but the complete arn needs to be set.
+* EXPRINCIPALS: Contains a comma separated list of *Principal* arn's, 3 from the *Main* account that will be used to setup the pipeline and zero or more in other AWS accounts (not the *Main* account) that will be authorized to push data into the system using `OpenSearchDataload` lambda deployed with the *DataloadStack*.

-`arn:aws:sts::XXXX:assumed-role/DataLoadStack-ExternalIngestionRole/OpenSearchDataload`
+Template:
+--parameters SearchContentStack:EXPRINCIPALS="<main roles: 3>,<secondary roles: n>

+1. main roles: Only these 3 roles provided here with *Main Account Number* changed `arn:aws:sts::{Main Account number}:assumed-role/DataLoadStack-ExternalIngestionRole/OpenSearchDataload,arn:aws:sts::{Main Account Number}:assumed-role/LambdasStack-InternalIngestionRole/delta2q,arn:aws:sts::{Main Account Number}:assumed-role/LambdasStack-InternalEnrichmentRole/deltaq2enreachment`

+2. secondary roles: As many roles as *Secondary* Accounts you want to use separated by comma.
+`arn:aws:sts::{Secondary Account Number}:assumed-role/DataLoadStack-ExternalIngestionRole/OpenSearchDataload`

 * ADPRINCIPALS: Contains a comma separated list of *Principals* in *Main* AWS account that will be admins of the system.

+Template:
+--parameters SearchContentStack:ADPRINCIPALS="<main roles: 3>

 ```shell
 cdk deploy SearchContentStack \